boschmemssolutions/SMI230-Linux-Driver-IIO/README.md

 The software modules in this repository are provided as reference for SMI230 users and shall demonstrate exemplarily the usage of the following features
 - data synchronization.
 - data collection from FIFO.

+_Note: SMI230 was originally implemented as a input deveice driver.
+The SMI230 input driver is still avaiable in https://github.com/boschmemssolutions/SMI230-Linux-Driver.
+Since SMI230 is rather an Industrial I/O (IIO) than an input device.
+We now implemnt SMI230 as an IIO driver.
+Therefore the further development will only happen on the IIO driver

 _Note: The sensor driver utilizes sensor api, which is following BMI08x sensor api available on [github](https://github.com/BoschSensortec/BMI08x-Sensor-API/releases/tag/bmi08x_v1.4.4)._